Hulu to produce '1619 Project' docuseries

 The announcement was an outgrowth of a deal announced last summer by the Times, Lionsgate and Oprah Winfrey to develop "The 1619 Project" into a portfolio of films, television series and other content.

-The Pulitzer Prize-winning newspaper series, from writer Nikole Hannah-Jones, began appearing on the 400th anniversary of the ship's arrival in the then-British colony of Virginia.
+The Pulitzer Prize-winning newspaper series, from writer Nikole Hannah-Jones, began publication on the 400th anniversary of the ship's arrival in the then-British colony of Virginia.

-The streaming service gave no indication of when the documentary series will appear.
+The streaming service gave no indication of when the documentary series would begin production.